FerretDB/FerretDB/CONTRIBUTING.md

 1. We use type switches over BSON types in many places in our code.
    The order of `case`s follows this order: <https://pkg.go.dev/github.com/FerretDB/FerretDB/internal/types#hdr-Mapping>
    It may seem random, but it is only pseudo-random and follows BSON spec: <https://bsonspec.org/spec.html>

+#### Integration tests conventions

+We prefer our integration tests to be straightforward, branchless (with a few, if any, `if` and `switch` statements), and backend-independent.
+Ideally, the same test should work for both FerretDB with all handlers and MongoDB.
+If that's impossible without some branching, use helpers exported from the `setup` package, such us `IsTigris`, `SkipForTigrisWithReason`, `TigrisOnlyWithReason`.
+The bar for using other ways of branching, such as checking error codes and messages, is very high.
+Writing separate tests might be much better than making a single test that checks error text.

 ### Submitting code changes